MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-npm-support.markdown

 ## Using multiple npm registries

 By default, your MyGet npm feed will only contain packages you have explicitly added, either using the web UI or the npm client.
-To have the public npm registry blended into your own, go to the *Package Sources* tab, edit the *Npmjs.org* package source and enable the *Make all upstream packages available in clients* option and the the *Automatically add downloaded upstream packages to the current feed (mirror)* option.
+To have the public npm registry blended into your own, go to the *Upstream Sources* tab, edit the *Npmjs.org* upstream source and enable the *Make all upstream packages available in clients* option and the the *Automatically add downloaded upstream packages to the current feed (mirror)* option.

 Note that using these settings it's also possible to blend more than one npm registry into one.
 You can also [push npm packages to other npm registries using MyGet](/docs/reference/package-sources#Scenario_-_Pushing_a_package_upstream)